epics-containers/epics-containers.github.io/main/_sources/tutorials/setup_k8s_new_beamline.md.txt

 ## Create a new beamline repository

 This step is almost exactly the same as [](create-new-beamline-local).
 Except that you will answer some of the questions in the copier template differently.
 In fact you can re-use the same repository you created in the previous tutorial and update the copier to change where we deploy the IOCs to.
-The following steps will guide you through this, but if you want to keep your old local beamline repo.
-The just follow the steps in [](create-new-beamline-local) but pick a new name and use the answers below.
+The following steps will guide you through this, but if you want to keep your old local beamline repo, just follow the steps in [](create-new-beamline-local) but pick a new name and use the answers below.

 In order to change our original `bl01t` beamline to a Kubernetes beamline perform the following steps: